jthnguyen9909/freechat/README.md

 The whisper command can also be easily accessed by selecting a user from the online user list, which will automatically input the "/w [username] " portion of the command.

-More features are yet to be implemented, such as message history and mini-game functionality.
+More features are yet to be implemented, such as message history, topic rooms, and mini-game functionality.

 ## Questions